couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

-If Couchbase Server identifies that a rebalance is required, either through explicit addition or removal, or through a failover, then the cluster is in a **Unhandled:** `[:unknown-tag :firstterm]` state.
+If Couchbase Server identifies that a rebalance is required, either through explicit addition or removal, or through a failover, then the cluster is in a `pending rebalance` state.
 This does not affect the cluster operation, it merely indicates that a rebalance operation is required to move the cluster into its configured state.

 To initiate a rebalance operation: